SOC 100 INTRODUCTION TO SOCIOLOGY

 SOC 320 SOCIOLOGY OF THE FAMILY

 Prerequisite: SOC 100.
 The family as a social institution, its historical development, function and structure, and interaction with other institutions; cross-cultural comparisons are made.
 The current status of the family, diversity in contemporary American families, as well as stability and change in the life course of families.
-Offered Every Semester.
+Offered occasionally.

 Equivalent Course: SOC 320W